 In addition, statutes such as those in California and Puerto Rico require employer harassment prevention training to address all harassment as well as “abusive conduct,” commonly referred to as “bullying.”

 Clear Law Institute’s online sexual harassment training includes the topic of bystander intervention.
-EEOC Guidelines recommend, and New York City law requires employers to provide training on this topic.
+EEOC Guidelines recommend, and Chicago and New York City laws require employers to provide training on this topic.
 Because researchers have found that bystander intervention training can be an effective tool to reduce workplace harassment, Clear Law addresses this topic in all harassment course versions.

 Pass-fail tests in sexual harassment training can create significant legal headaches.
 At what level do you set the pass rate?
 If an employee fails the test, what do you do?
 Do you train the employee again?
 What if two months later, the employee harasses a co-worker?
 Have you just given the plaintiff’s attorney evidence that you knew that the employee did not understand the harassment laws or your policy, but you did nothing?